World's Strictest Parents (American TV series): Synopsis

+The teens naturally witness huge shock when arriving at the house of the new parents, compared to the lack of rules they have at home, so they think that they can have their own way, but they realise reality is different; which is why punishments are frequent.

+Most teenagers on the show are often smokers, drinkers, delinquents, spoiled, unemployed and in some cases; drug addicts.

 Unlike most versions (including the original British series), in which teenagers were sent to stay overseas, the American series had the teenagers remain within the United States for five days, as the program was produced with a reduced cable network budget rather than that of a national broadcast network, and legal issues as some episodes would likely feature subjects which would not meet passport regulations.
 Another difference from the aforementioned versions above that their own parents came to collect them, and evaluated the stay with the host family at the end of each episode.

 Syndication

 The success of the program led to many overseas versions being created including in the Americas (broadcast by CMT) (part of MTV Networks) the CMT episodes frequently rebroadcasting on MTV.